dorukkilitcioglu/persistd/README.md

 ### Installation

 The requirements and how to install them are specified [below](#requirements).
 Right now, there is no `setup.py` to install this program.
 That will come in later, as well as PyPI support.
-For now, just download this repo to a directory and (for ease of use) make sure your `path` includes the `persist-desktop` directory, so you can call `persist.py` directly.
+For now, just download this repo to a directory and (for ease of use) make sure your `path` includes the `persistd` directory, so you can call `persist.py` directly.

-Once downloaded, you can and **should** modify [default settings](persist-desktop/settings/default.py) to point to your program executables.
+Once downloaded, you can and **should** modify [default settings](persistd/settings/default.py) to point to your program executables.
 At minimum, you **must** modify the `BASE_PATH`, which will be the main directory that will contain all your projects.
 If you don't like to move your existing projects, you can simply symlink them to the directory given by `BASE_PATH`.

-Some of the other options in [default settings](persist-desktop/settings/default.py) are already set to the common install locations of the programs.
+Some of the other options in [default settings](persistd/settings/default.py) are already set to the common install locations of the programs.
 They can be changed at will.
 The preferred method is to create a `local.py` with the same variables at the same directory, which will take precedence over `default.py`.
 This should make sure your updates are easy.

 ### Requirements